Etherpod/Ship-Enhancements/README.md

 Thanks to Ditzy and JohnCorby for helping with some of the code, especially the physics stuff.

 Big thanks to NineMeowz for helping with most of the ideas and some sound effects.

+Shoutout to SpatialXX for leaving a ton of ideas on the mod page.

 And thanks to the Outer Wilds Modding Community, this wouldn't have been possible without them.